What Is Healthy For Dogs and Cats?

 What is healthy for dogs?

 Dogs are facultative carnivores, which means that they can survive on a plant-based but balanced diet.
 Dogs carry the genome that allows them to produce amylase, an enzyme that is key in the digestion of starch which is what most plant-based foods have.
 This effectively makes dogs 5 times better in digesting starch found in grains, beans, and potatoes.
+It's important to note though that dogs really don't get anything important from carbohydrates - this makes carbs unnecessary.

 What is healthy for cats?